TheMielpops/NgTXeRt0x/README.md

 - 💞️ I’m looking to collaborate on web site from ipssi school
 - 📫 You can't reach me -_-
 - 😄 Pronouns:
-- ⚡ Fun fact: i don't like China
+- ⚡ Fun fact: i don't like coconuts